aimms/how-to/C_Deployment/128-Intellectual-Property.rst

 .. note::

-	This article was originally posted to the AIMMS Tech Blog on March 6, 2015 by Peter.
+	This article was originally posted to the AIMMS Tech Blog on March 6, 2015 by Peter Nieuwesteeg.

 .. sidebar:: Protecting intellectual property through encryption